potentials_util

 - pyrid.system.potentials_util.piecewise_harmonic(r, args)[source]

-Calculates potential energy and force for a weak piecewise harmonic potential.
+- Calculates potential energy and force for a weak piecewise harmonic potential. - Parameters

 - rcfloat